aws-samples/sagemaker-processing-framework-examples/README.md

 ## Available examples

-- `huggingface-sample`: uses a HF Transformer model to perform NLP task (TBD)
+- [`huggingface-sample`](huggingface-sample): uses a HF Transformer model to enrich a dataset with sentiment analysis
-- `mxnet-sample`: uses MXNet GluonTS library to perform pre-processing of a time-series dataset
+- [`mxnet-sample`](mxnet-sample): uses MXNet GluonTS library to perform pre-processing of a time-series dataset
-- `pytorch-sample`: uses PyTorch GluonCV library to extract features from images
+- [`pytorch-sample`](pytorch-sample): uses PyTorch Torch Vision library to extract features from images
-- `tensorflow2-sample`: TBD
+- [`tensorflow2-sample`](tensorflow2-sample): uses a custom built Keras model that returns a prediction on the dataset